 As mentioned previously, there are many specific kayak types.
 A good way to narrow it down is asking yourself where and how you plan to use the boat primarily.
 Are you planning on taking the boat for long excursions?
 Do you want a kayak mostly for fishing?
 Or perhaps you want a boat for cruising calm rivers and lakes?

 - Number of people.
 If you plan to use the kayak by yourself then a solo kayak would work well.
 If you plan on kayaking with another person or with kids, then a tandem kayak or even a three-person kayak might be necessary.

 - Dogs.
 If you plan on taking along a furry companion, you’ll want a kayak with enough stability to prevent capsizing – plus enough room for your dog to sit comfortably.
 Check out my guide to the best kayaks for large dogs.

 - Budget.
 Unless you’re descended from royalty, budget will probably play into your decision.
-Luckily, advances in kayak construction technology means a high quality kayak is more affordable than ever before.
+Luckily, advances in kayak construction technology mean a high-quality kayak is more affordable than ever before.
 Look out for a good warranty when comparing different models.
-Top manufactures will often include a 5 + year warranty with purchase.
+Top manufacturers will often include a 5 + year warranty with purchase.

 I’ve loved being in the outdoors for as long as I can remember.
 I grew up fishing, canoeing, and camping throughout the Okanagan Valley in British Columbia.
 It’s what lead me to start this site and share my passions for fishing, diving, kayaking and more.
 Nowadays you can find me writing about my passions or (preferably!) preparing for my next outdoor adventure.